rutgerkok/ClimateChanger/README.md

 # ClimateChanger

-Tool to change biome and block ids in an existing Minecraft map.
+Tool modify the climate of a map.
+You can change the biome ids, block ids and you can spawn ores.

 ![Screenshot of the tool](http://i.imgur.com/kkvn9ZA.png)